timharton/NextAction/README.md

 Sequential list processing
 --------------------------
 If a list ends with `--`, the top level of tasks will be treated as a priority queue and the most important will be labeled `@next_action`.
-Importance is determined by:
- 1. Priority
- 2. Due date
- 3. Order in the list
+Importance is determined by order in the list

-`@next_action` waterfalls into indented regions.
-If the top level task that is selected to receive the `@next_action` label has subtasks, the same algorithm is used.
-The `@next_action` label is only applied to one task.

 Parallel list processing
 ------------------------